 At the start of the Coronavirus (COVID-19) pandemic over a year ago, there was great concern over how the pandemic would affect the economy.
 While the pandemic has affected several sectors of the economy, one area it did not affect was the local housing market.
 Home values continued to increase buoyed by ultralow interest rates and a strong demand for quality homes.
 Birmingham's average residential selling price increased 8.5% from 2019 to 2020.
 With interest rates projected to increase over the coming years, it is anticipated that the City will see a slowdown in taxable value increases in future years.
-The City is projecting taxable value growth of 4.5% in 2021-2022 and annual increases of 4% for 2022-2023 and 2023-2024.
+The City's taxable value will increase 4.7% in 2021-2022 and projected annual increases of approximately 4% for 2022-2023 and 2023-2024.